gerardog/gsudo/README.md

 ## Credentials Cache

-By default (since v0.7) `gsudo` shows a UAC popup each time it's called.
+By default `gsudo` shows a UAC popup each time it's called.
 But it has a feature called `Credentials Cache` that allows several elevations with only one UAC pop-up.
 The user must opt-in to use this cache.

+An active credentials cache session is just an elevated instance of gsudo that stays running and allows the invoker process to elevate again.
+No windows service or setup involved.

+The cache allows your process to elevate again silently (no-popup),

-It is convenient, but it's safe only if you are not already hosting a virus/malicious process: The cache allows your process to elevate again silently (no-popup), but a malicious process could [inject it's code](https://en.wikipedia.org/wiki/DLL_injection#Approaches_on_Microsoft_Windows) into the allowed process and trick `gsudo` to elevate with no popup.
+It is convenient, but it's safe only if you are not already hosting a virus/malicious process: No matter how secure gsudo itself is, a malicious process could [trick](https://en.wikipedia.org/wiki/DLL_injection#Approaches_on_Microsoft_Windows) the allowed process (Cmd/Powershell) and force it to request `gsudo` to elevate silenty.

-Available Cache Modes:

-The cache mode can be set with **`gsudo config CacheMode auto|explicit|disabled`**
+**Cache Modes:**

-- Explicit: (default) Every elevation shows a UAC popup, unless a cache session is started with `gsudo cache on`, which shows one UAC popup and allows several elevations until 5 minutes without elevation requests or `gsudo cache off` or `gsudo -k` is called.
+- Explicit: (default) Every elevation shows a UAC popup, unless a cache session is started with `gsudo cache on`, which shows one UAC popup and allows several elevations (until 5 minutes without elevation requests or `gsudo cache off` or `gsudo -k` is called).
 - Auto: Simil-unix-sudo.
 The first elevation shows a UAC Popup and starts a cache session automatically.
 - Disabled: Every elevation request shows a UAC popup.

-An active credentials cache session is just an elevated instance of gsudo that stays running and allows the invoker process to elevate again.
-No windows service or setup involved.
+The cache mode can be set with **`gsudo config CacheMode auto|explicit|disabled`**

 Use `gsudo cache on/off` to allow/disallow elevation of the current process with no UAC popup.
 Use `gsudo -k` to terminate all cache sessions.